SAP-samples/kyma-runtime-extension-samples/cap-service/README-CNB.md

 ### Provising the HANA Database

+⚠ NOTE: The creation of the instance will take some time.
+Also please note that when using the SAP BTP trial, the HANA instance will need to be restarted each day.

 1. In the SAP BTP global account choose Entitlements -> Entity Assignments.
 Choose your subaccount and choose Go.
 This will list all assigned entitlements.
 2. Choose Configure Entitlements and Add Service Plans to select additional entitlements.
-3. For the Entitlement choose **SAP HANA Cloud** and choose the Plan **hana**.
+3. For the Entitlement choose **SAP HANA Cloud** and choose the Plan **hana**
-   ⚠ NOTE: The creation of the instance will take some time.
-Also please note that when using the SAP BTP trial, the HANA instance will need to be restarted each day.

 4. Creat the Instance by choosing within the the subaccount view, open Cloud Foundry -> Spaces and select the dev space and choose the menu item SAP HANA Cloud.
 Choose Create -> SAP HANA Database.
 5. In SAP HANA Cloud Central, select as Type the entry SAP HANA Cloud, SAP HANA Database.
 Choose Next Step at the bottom right.